emhoracek/derbydrama.com/index.markdown

 <h3>Q: Okay, but seriously, how do you play?</h3>

-You'll have to read the full ruleset (not released yet) for details, but here's how it goes:
+The full ruleset isn't ready yet, but here's a summary:

 Each player choses to play a Jammer or a Blocker.
 They create a derby name and look for their character, as well as assigning numbers to four